Asymptotic boundary KZB operators and quantum Calogero-Moser spin chains: Generalised radial component maps

 The two decompositions \eqref{iCD} of $u\in U(\mathfrak{g})$ are called infinitesimal Cartan decompositions of $u$ relative to $a\in A_{\textup{reg}}$.
 The maps $\Pi, \widetilde{\Pi}: U(\mathfrak{g})\rightarrow \mathcal{R}\otimes U(\mathfrak{a}) \otimes (U(\mathfrak{k})\otimes_{U(\mathfrak{m})}U(\mathfrak{k}))$ are called radial component maps.
 They provide the algebraic description of the radial components of the action of $u\in U(\mathfrak{g})$ as left and right $G$-invariant differential operators on $C^\infty(G)$ (see \cite{HC,CM} and Theorem \ref{DOwithrad}).

-\begin{rema} Note that the coefficient algebra $\mathcal{R}$ is different from the one used in \cite{CM}.
-The present choice is more convenient since $\mathcal{R}\subset C^\infty(A_{\textup{reg}})$ is $W$-invariant.
-The results in \cite[\S2--3]{CM} are valid for the coefficient ring $\mathcal{R}$, with the same proofs. \end{rema}
+\begin{rema} Our present choice of coefficient algebra $\mathcal{R}$ (see Definition \ref{defiR}), which is different from the one used in \cite{CM}, is more convenient for our purposes since $\mathcal{R}\subset C^\infty(A_{\textup{reg}})$ is $W$-stable.
+The results in \cite[\S2--3]{CM} are also valid in the present setup, with the same proofs. \end{rema}

 \begin{eg} For $\alpha\in R_\lambda$ with $\lambda\in\Sigma$,

 in view of the first line of \eqref{edecom}. \end{eg} Note that

 with $U(\mathfrak{g})^A\subseteq U(\mathfrak{g})$ the subalgebra of $\textup{Ad}(A)$-invariant elements in $U(\mathfrak{g})$.